Applications are invited for a self-funded, 3-year full-time or 6-year part time PhD project.

-- Develop an algorithm based on multi-sensor fusion to reliably perceive the environment/objects around the autonomous ship in various restricted environments, such as choppy or foggy.
+- Research on multi-sensor fusion algorithm to reliably perceive the environment/objects around the autonomous ship in various restricted environments, such as choppy seas or foggy weather.

-- Develop an autonomous vessel decision-making algorithm based on reinforcement learning to realise autonomous driving in complex waterways and climates.
+- Research on autonomous vessel decision-making algorithm based on reinforcement learning to realise autonomous driving in complex waterways and climates.

-- Integrate and test the developed algorithms in a ship simulator or experimental ship prototype.
+- Integrate and test the developed algorithms in a ship simulator or a prototype ship.

-Unlike the industry that still takes a wait-and-see attitude towards autonomous cars, autonomous vessels(AV) are more comfortable to be applied to various industrial applications, such as marine monitoring, cargo/passenger transportation, border patrols, etc. It has brought billions of pounds of benefits to the industry, and the trend is keeping increasing year by year.
+Unlike industry that still takes a wait-and-see attitude towards autonomous cars, autonomous vessels(AV) are starting to be used various industrial applications, such as marine monitoring, cargo/passenger transportation, border patrols, etc. It has brought billions of pounds of benefits to the industry, and the trend keeps increasing year by year.